 Portable balancing system.
-Vibration analysis and engine trim balance instruments and accessories for commercial and military aviation.
+Vibration analysis and jet engine trim balance instruments and accessories for commercial and military aviation.
 Designed to swiftly pinpoint engine problems and eliminate avoidable engine removals.
 Rapid configuration and intuitive user interface make it straightforward and uncomplicated to use.

 The strategy of the PBS-4100+ portable balancing system is to correlate vibration magnitude to the specific moving parts within an engine.
 This way, different vibration content is “matched-up” with each of their respective spools.
 The overall engine vibration may be considered as the summation of the vibration contributions by each moving part within the engine.
 It becomes critical to correlate a given rotation with each of the respective moving parts within the engine, as the source of the vibration can then be ascertained and corrected.